 After death, their corpses become liquid and decompose inside the skin.
 They reproduce by a generation every 15 days.
 Their total lifespan is around 30 to 90 days.

 5. Is the hair mite equivalent to the head louse?

-No. the hair mite is different from the head louse.
+No, the hair mite is different from the head louse.

 Hair mites are parasites in hair follicles which can be visible by a microscope.
-Hair mites can lead to hair loss.

 6. How to know if I have Demodex hair mites?

-7. How long does the treatment take?
+7. How long does the mites solution take?

 9. How did scientists become familiar with Demodex mites?